Juveniles in Municipal Court

 One of the state-mandated requirements for all juveniles and minors who receive alcohol or tobacco violations is to take a state-certified awareness course.

-If you come to court and are found guilty by a judge, your case cannot be released to anyone but you, your parents and a few select government agencies.
-If you are placed on deferred disposition and your case is dismissed, your case file is considered to be an open record.
+If you come to court and are found guilty by a judge, your case cannot be released to anyone but you, your parents, and a few select government agencies.
+If you are placed on deferred disposition and your case is dismissed, your file is considered an open record.

 You may be entitled to an expunction of the records involving your case.
-Expunction means a complete destruction of anything associated with your case.
+Expunction means the destruction of anything associated with your case.

-- For tobacco convictions, you may petition this court for expunction after your 18th birthday
+- You may petition this court for an expunction after your 18th birthday for tobacco convictions.

 The cost of an expunction is a minimum of $30.
 If you have questions concerning the right to, need for or consequences of expunction, please consult a licensed attorney.